juergenlerner/eventnet/README.md

 Moreover, training **workshops or courses** introducing eventnet are offered at the following conferences or summerschools.

 **Next training events**
-* The workshop **Extending the relational event model** by Ernst Wit, Alessandro Lomi, Jürgen Lerner, Martina Boschi, and Melania Lembo at the [INSNA Sunbelt 2025](https://sunbelt2025.org/), 23-29 June 2025 in Paris, France will teach several basic and advanced concepts on REM and RHEM, including non-linear effects, time-varying effects, polyadic interaction events (hyperevents), and methods to asses the goodness-of-fit.
+* Courses _Relational event models and their extensions_ and _Data Workshop: REM/RHEM case studies_ at the [**5th Summer School in Social Statistics**](https://v0-summer-school-of-soc-stats.vercel.app/), September 28 to October 2, 2025 in Gorizia, Italy.

 **Past training events**
+* The workshop **Extending the relational event model** by Ernst Wit, Alessandro Lomi, Jürgen Lerner, Martina Boschi, and Melania Lembo at the _INSNA Sunbelt 2025_, 23-29 June 2025 in Paris, France teaches several basic and advanced concepts on REM and RHEM, including non-linear effects, time-varying effects, polyadic interaction events (hyperevents), and methods to asses the goodness-of-fit.
 * RHEM course at the _International "Winter Course," Theory, Methods and Applications of Personal Networks_ February 3-7, 2025.
 UAB Egolab, Barcelona, Spain.
 * REM/RHEM course at the _POLNET Winter School on Social Network Analysis_ 13-17 January 2025.
 IBEI, Barcelona, Spain.
 * _REM beyond dyads: relational hyperevent modeling with eventnet (beginners and advanced)_, within the _INSNA Sunbelt Conference 2024_, Edinburgh.
 24-30 June 2024.